skerkewitz/jasmin/docs/guide.md

 ### Directives

-Directive statements are used to give jasmin.Jasmin meta-level information.
+Directive statements are used to give Jasmin meta-level information.
 Directive statements consist of a directive name, and then zero or more parameters separated by spaces, then a newline.

 All directive names start with a "." character.
-The directives in jasmin.Jasmin are:
+The directives in Jasmin are:

     .catch .class .end .field .implements .interface .limit .line .method .source .super .throws .var